drshahizan/research-design/materials/rq.md

 7. **Flexibility**: Be flexible and open to refining your question as you progress in your research.
 As you learn more about your topic, you may find that your focus shifts slightly.

-Remember, a good research question is the foundation of your research.
-It's worth investing the time to get it right!
 ## Example

 An example of a research question in computer science could be: